-ETC System Failure Mode and Effects Management: Effect Failure Mode No Effect on Driveability A loss of redundancy or loss of a non-critical input could result in a fault that does not affect driveability.
-The ETC light will turn on, but the throttle control and torque control systems will function normally.
+ETC System Failure M lode and Effects Management: Effect Failure Mode No Effect on Drivability A loss of redundancy or loss of a non-critical input could result in a fault that does not affect drivability.
+The Wrench light will turn on, but the throttle control and torque control systems will function normally.
 RPM Guard w/ Pedal Follower In this mode, torque control is disabled due to the loss of a critical sensor or PCM fault.
 The throttle is controlled in pedal-follower mode as a function of the pedal position sensor input only.
 A maximum allowed RPM is determined based on pedal position (RPM Guard.)
 If the actual RPM exceeds this limit, spark and fuel are used to bring the RPM below the limit.
-The ETC light and the MIL are turned on in this mode and a P2106 or other ETC component causal code is set.
+The wrench light and the MIL are turned on in this mode and an ETC component causal code is set.
 EGR, VCT, and IMRC outputs are set to default values.
-RPM Guard w/ Default Throttle In this mode, the throttle plate control is disabled due to the loss of Throttle Position, the Throttle Plate Position Controller, or other major Electronic Throttle Body fault.
-A default command is sent to the TPPC, or the H-bridge is disabled.
+RPM Guard w/ Default Throttle In this mode, the throttle plate control is disabled due to the loss of Throttle Position, the Throttle Plate Position Controller, or other major ETC system fault.
+A default command is sent to the (e)TPPC, or the H-bridge is disabled.
 Depending on the fault detected, the throttle plate is controlled or springs to the default (limp home) position.
 A maximum allowed RPM is determined based on pedal position (RPM Guard.)
 If the actual RPM exceeds this limit, spark and fuel are used to bring the RPM below the limit.
-The ETC light and the MIL are turned on in this mode and a P2110 is set.
+The wrench light and the MIL are turned on in this mode and an ETC component causal code is set.
 EGR, VCT, and IMRC outputs are set to default values.
-RPM Guard w/ Forced High Idle This mode is caused by the loss of 2 or 3 pedal position sensor inputs due to sensor, wiring, or PCM faults.
+RPM Guard w/ Forced High Idle (Gen 2 only) This mode is caused by the loss of 2 or 3 pedal position sensor inputs due to sensor, wiring, or PCM faults.
 The system is unable to determine driver demand, and the throttle is controlled to a fixed high idle airflow.
 There is no response to the driver input.
 The maximum allowed RPM is a fixed value (RPM Guard.)
 If the actual RPM exceeds this limit, spark and fuel are used to bring the RPM below the limit.
-The ETC light and the MIL are turned on in this mode and a P2104 is set.
+The wrench light and the MIL are turned on in this mode and a P2104 is set.
 EGR, VCT, and IMRC outputs are set to default values.
-Shutdown If a significant processor fault is detected, the monitor will force vehicle shutdown by disabling all fuel injectors.
-The ETC light is turned on in this mode and a P2105 is set.
-Note: Vehicle shutdown does not increase emissions; therefore the MIL is not required to be illuminated for this fault.
-Note: ETC illuminates or displays a message on the message center immediately, MIL illuminates after 2 driving cycles
+SLOWE / BOA This mode is caused by the loss of 1 or 2 pedal position sensor inputs due to sensor, wiring, (Gen3 / Gen4 only) or PCM faults.
+For a single sensor fault, driver demand is rate limited based on input from the remaining good sensor.
+For a dual sensor fault, driver demand is ramped to a fixed pedal position (high idle RPM) and there is no response to the driver input.
+If the brake pedal is applied for either a single or dual sensor fault, the engine returns to a normal idle RPM.
+The wrench light is turned on in this mode, and an accelerator pedal sensor causal code is set.
+Shutdown (Gen2 only) If a significant processor fault is detected, the monitor will force vehicle shutdown by disablir all fuel injectors.
+The wrench light is turned on in this mode and a P2105 is set.
+(Gonz Only) Note: Vehicle shutdown does not increase emissions; therefore the MIL is not required to be illuminated for this fault.
+Note: The wrench light illuminates or an ETC message is displayed on the message center immediately.
+The MIL illuminates after 2 driving cycles.